Vedantthakar/-Covid-19-Bot/README.md

 # -Covid-19-Bot
 Here I have developed a covid-19 chatbot where I have made use of Google Dialogflow platform.
+Google Dialogflow platform is a wonderful platform where you can make use and create a wonderful chatbot using your convenience and relevant information.
+In this project of COVID-19 BOT in which I have made use of Intents, Entities, Parameters, and logic of chatbot.
+The platform through which I created this chatbot is GOOGLE DIALOGFLOW ES.
+In which I learnt that intents and entities play a big role as intents are used as training phrases for the agent.
+To discover the optimal match, Dialogflow compares the expression to the training words for each intent.
+Intent classification is the process of matching an intent.
+Here entities play a big role in extracting the type of information from the content.